sparkflows/sparkflows-docs/docs/aws/s3-integration-standalone.rst

 S3 Integration
 ==========

 Fire Insights allows you to access your files on S3.
+This page describes S3 integration when Fire Insights is running in standalone mode.

 Configue AWS access key and password
 -----------------------------------